gbkr/photo/README.md

 A command line utility to retrieve, categorise, store and backup media from a digital camera.

-Run `photo init` to setup paths to your camera, storage and backup locations.
+`photo init` Setup paths to your camera, storage and backup locations.

-`photo fetch` will retrieve media from a camera
+`photo fetch` Retrieve media from a camera

-`photo backup` will synchronize the stored media with the backup location.
+`photo backup` Synchronize stored media with the backup location.